groupultra/sdk-public/docs/source/moobius_network_http_api_wrapper.rst

 All methods except for authenticate() and refresh() require authentication headers.
 When calling these methods, make sure to call authenticate() first and add headers=self.headers to the method call.

-This Wrapper's methods are categorized as follows:
+This wrapper's methods are categorized as follows:
   Auth: Authentication and sign in/out.
   User: Dealing with real users.
   Service: Apps use this API to be a service.